-The purpose of the OLS is to formulate a strategy which will enable the VDM to provide structured and informed responses to the applications for operating licences referred to it by the Limpopo Operating Licence Board, and to achieve a balance between the effective and efficient supply and utilisation of public transport.
-This will constitute the basis for the development of the Rationalisation Plan, Public Transport Plan and finally the Integrated Transport Plan.
+The purpose of the OLS is to present a strategy which will enable the MDM to provide structured and informed responses to applications for operating licences referred to it by both the Limpopo Operating Licence Board, and to achieve a balance between the effective and efficient supply and utilisation of public transport.
+This would constitute the basis for the development of the Rationalisation Plan, Public Transport Plan and finally the Integrated Transport Plan.